jacob-pro/astro-tablets/documents/methodology.md

 -   The month may not start earlier than the first possible day of lunar visibility, however it may start one day later.
--   Each month can either be 29 or 30 days long, unless a dated text confirms the month was 30 days long.
+-   Each month can either be 29 or 30 days long (unless a dated text confirms the month was 30 days long).

 Planetary Visibilty
 -------------------